The Sussex Mindfulness Research Project keeping student health and well-being in mind

 “Armed with this information, we can make sure that in future, the Centre and the NHS offer training in the most effective way for people's greatest possible benefit, whether a student or not.”

 Interested students can obtain further information about taking part in the project by emailing SMR@sussex.ac.uk.

-The deadline for signing up for the project is 31 March 2017.
-The 180 places available will be offered on a first-come, first-serve basis to students who email and sign up.
+The 180 places available will be offered on a first-come, first-serve basis to students and staff who email and sign up.